NEI-AAUAV/Platform-Documentation/docs/index.md

 ## Overview

-CrowdWire is an open-source application that welcomes anybody that wants to contribute to our goals.
-This repository aims to describe the Project Planning, Architecture and Documentation for the CrowdWire Project.
+This repository aims to describe the Platform Planning, Architecture and Documentation for the NEI-AAUAv Platform.